michaelmob/discord-osrs-bot/README.md

 # Discord Bot for Oldschool Runescape
-Credit to RSBuddy for their Item database
+*Credit to RSBuddy for their item database*